LordNiggle/NigglesHell/README.md

 Boomerang & Fashion Goggles can be crafted at the science machine

+Desert Goggles can be crafted at the Alchemy Engine

 The 3 chess pieces can be crafted at the sculptors wheel.

 ### Characters